 A severe and steep downward trend has been occurring in the whitebark pine population and health over the past few decades, especially in the northern Rocky Mountains (Keane et al. 2012).
 Recent estimates from aerial surveys (2009) documented greater than 80% mortality of overstory whitebark pine throughout the Greater Yellowstone Ecosystem (GYE) (Macfarlane et al. 2013).
 This decline is expected to continue into the foreseeable future, although the rate may lessen simply because there are fewer live trees left to be impacted by disease or other threats.
 The declining trend occurs across the Region.
 Analysis at the Regional scale indicates that the abundance of live whitebark pine has decreased from 18.3% of periodic FIA plots containing at least one live whitebark pine tree, to 15.8% in the annualized inventory.
 In the GYE, plot-based surveys implemented by the National Park Service's Greater Yellowstone Inventory and Monitoring Program found similar estimates of mortality in the larger size class of trees that typically comprise the overstory population of whitebark pine.
-Mortality rates across the range of size classes were estimated to be 26% in the GYE (Shanahan et al. 2017).
-Across the range of size classes, primary mortality factors include exotic white pine blister rust (blister rust; Cronartium ribicola), native mountain pine beetle (Dendroctonus ponderosae), and wildland fire.
+Mortality rates across the range of size classes, primary mortality factors include exotic white pine blister rust (blister rust; Cronartium ribicola), native mountain pine beetle (Dendroctonus ponderosae), and wildland fire.
 Between 2004 and 2015, Greater Yellowstone Whitebark Pine Monitoring Working Group estimated that 32% of dead whitebark pine showed evidence of MBP only (mainly in the 10-30cm size class), blister rust alone accounted for mortality of 14% of mortality, 8% was attributed to fire only while the remaining 46% showed a combination of these factors (Shanahan et al. 2017).
 Climate changes interacts with each of these stressors in complicated ways to generally amplify the threat to whitebark pine.
 Each of these threats and expected trends is addressed below.